Turborepo

 Examples

-Let's say your monorepo has multiple Next.js (opens in a new tab) apps, and one SvelteKit (opens in a new tab) app.
-Both frameworks create their build output with a build script in their respective package.jsons.
+Let's say your monorepo has multiple Next.js apps, and one SvelteKit app.
+Both frameworks create their build output with a build script in their respective package.json.
 You could configure Turborepo to run these tasks with a single turbo.json at the root like this:

 {

-"pipeline": {
+"tasks": {

 "build": {

-"outputs": [".next/**", "!.next/cache/**", ".svelte-kit/**"],
+"outputs": [".next/**", "!.next/cache/**", ".svelte-kit/**"]

 }